pa-nik/re-imagining-access/docs/index.md

 As a starting point in identifying the technical platform for a functional feature demonstration we surveyed three popular archival software systems: Archivematica, ArchivesSpace, and [Preservica](https://preservica.com/).

 Each of these systems offers a full-featured archival and digital preservation solution, used by major institutions and organizations around the world.
 As with all technical systems, there are significant differences in approach inherent in each solution, summarized briefly below.
-Our focus in reviewing archival software was on the underlying tools and frameworks used in their development, with an eye towards choosing a platform to facilitate integration of a functional ASR demo.
+Our focus in reviewing archival software was on the underlying tools and frameworks used in their development, with an eye towards choosing a platform to facilitate the integration of a functional ASR demo.

 ### Archivematica